logo ce-autoloader

 Web components should feel like a native part of the page, not an afterthought.
 Orchestrate how elements surface with coordinated entry patterns that eliminate layout shift and create a fluid, intentional experience from the first frame.

-:not(:defined)
+Placeholder state :not(:defined)

 The custom element is in the DOM but the browser doesn't know its behavior yet.
 Use this to set min-height or aspect-ratio to reserve space on the page.